fabiofumarola/embeddings_for_fun/readme.md

-how do I embed a sequence of words?
+How do I embed a sequence of words?
 From context-free to contextual embeddings
 --------------------------

 ## Abstract ENG